yainit/document/Readme.md

 contains all relevant informations for booting into GNU/Linux distributions with the YaIniT tools.

 Caution!
-This is the current darft for the documentation, not the documented current state of development.
+This is the current draft of the documentation, not the documented current state of development.